winterhold2988/2002-java-internshipsystem-grp5/src/code/cli/README.md

 0. Back to Main Menu

 **Features:**
-- Browse approved, visible internships with available slots
+- Browse approved, visible internships filtered by student's year and major
 - Submit internship applications
 - Track application status
-- Request withdrawal for pending applications
+- Request withdrawal for pending AND successful applications
 - Accept or decline successful placements
+- Automatic filtering: Year 1-2 see BASIC only; Year 3-4 see all levels
+- Major matching: Only see opportunities for student's major or open to all majors
+- Configure custom filters: Status, Major, Level, Closing Date
+- Clear filters to reset to default
+- Filter settings persist across menu navigation

 ### CompanyRepresentativeMenu.java
 Company representative functionality: